 Notable Software has been providing expert witness support and laboratory forensics for court-related matters since 1998.
 Our staff includes experts (with Master's and/or Ph.D.'s), litigation support researchers (paralegals through Ph.D.'s) and forensic investigators (with Bachelor's or higher).
-We have been successful, for example, in assisting the negotiation of lowered sentences, dismissed charges, and out-of-court settlements.
-There are a range of prices that can be applied, enabling us to provide cost-effective services.
-Tasks have involved defense, plaintiff and court-appointed expert support in civil, criminal and municipal matters.
-Experts work directly with the client(s) and legal team in order to help author and respond to discovery requests, prepare filings, create litigation and appeal methodologies, provide sworn affidavits and declarations, and testify at depositions and hearings.
-We also have superb skills in dealing with the press in order to encourage positive media spin and sway public opinion.
+We have had considerable success in assisting the negotiation of lowered sentences, favorable plea offers, dismissed charges, and out-of-court settlements.
+There are a range of prices that can be applied, including government discount rates, enabling us to provide cost-effective services.
+Tasks have involved defense, plaintiff and court-appointed expert support in civil, criminal and municipal matters, at local, state and federal levels.
+Experts work directly with the client(s) and legal team in order to help author and respond to discovery requests, prepare filings, create litigation and appeal methodologies, provide sworn affidavits and declarations, and testify at trial, depositions and hearings.
+We also have superb skills in dealing with the press in order to encourage positive media spin and sway public opinion, as appropriate.

 Types of matters that we have handled include: